 And in some cases it may make the most sense for the service to be transferred back to the client.
 Is this client ready to do this on their own?
 This happens when internal capabilities have matured to the point where the service is no longer necessary.

-While the decision to move to a Managed Service is not a light one, we hope that you agree that by applying a project management approach and following logical steps, it can be a positive one.
+While the decision to move to a PMOaaS is not a light one, it can be a positive one.
+All it takes is applying a project management approach and following logical steps.

 Loved what you just read?